-08:00, 12:00, 16:00, 22:00hrs and options for PRN (with minimum or maximum time intervals, e.g. 6 hourly) and Once only
+08:00, 12:00, 16:00, 22:00hrs and options for PRN (with minimum or maximum time intervals, e.g. 6 hourly) and once only

 All not in-possession (supervised medication) should be prescribed up to a maximum of TWICE DAILY.
-Only supervised administration on the wards may be prescribed at a greater frequency and varying times.
+Only supervised administration on the Healthcare 1 and 2 may be prescribed at a greater frequency and varying times.